If you’re planning your first trip to Romania or are looking to return for a winter holiday, Sibiu is Romania’s most famous Christmas destination.

 Sibiu is also known for its rich history and architecture.
 The city’s old town is a UNESCO World Heritage site, with well-preserved Gothic, Renaissance, and Baroque buildings that are a sight to behold.
 The snow-covered roofs and streets add to the magical winter scenery.
 It’s well worth visiting.

-Yes, it does snow in Sibiu during the winter season.
-Sibiu is located in the heart of Romania, and its climate is continental, which means that it experiences cold and snowy winters.
+Yes, it does snow in Sibiu during winter.
+Sibiu is located in the heart of Romania, and its climate is continental, so it experiences cold and snowy winters.
 The snowfall in Sibiu usually begins in November and lasts until March, with January and February being the coldest months.
-The amount of snowfall can vary each year, but it’s not uncommon to see a blanket of snow covering the city and its surroundings during the winter months.
+Snow varies each year, but it’s not uncommon to see a blanket of snow covering the city and its surroundings during the winter months.

 The temperatures in Sibiu during the winter season are typically cold, with an average low of -5°C (23°F) and an average high of 4°C (39°F).
 However, the temperature can vary depending on the day, and it’s not uncommon for the temperatures to drop below freezing.